-PRE- ISSUE ADVERTISEMENT
+PRE- ISSUE AND PRICE BAND ADVERTISEMENT

-Subject to Section 30 of the Companies Act, our Company shall, after filing the Red Herring Prospectus with the RoC, publish a pre- Issue advertisement, in the form prescribed under the SEBI ICDR Regulations, in all editions of English national daily newspaper, $[\bullet]$, all editions of Hindi national daily newspaper, $[\bullet]$ editions of the Gujarati daily newspaper $[\bullet]$ (Gujarati being the regional language of Gujarat where our Registered Office is located) each with wide circulation.
+Subject to Section 30 of the Companies Act, our Company shall, after filing the Red Herring Prospectus with the RoC, publish a pre- Issue and price band advertisement, in the form prescribed under the SEBI ICDR Regulations, in all editions of English national daily newspaper i.e., Financial Express, in all editions of Hindi national daily newspaper i.e., Jansatta and in editions of the Gujarati daily newspaper i.e., Ahmedabad Express (Gujarati being the regional language of Gujarat where our Registered Office is located) each with wide circulation.

-In the pre- Issue advertisement, we shall state the Bid/ Issue Opening Date and the Bid/ Issue Closing Date.
+In the pre- Issue and price band advertisement, we shall state the Bid/ Issue Opening Date and the Bid/ Issue Closing Date.
 This advertisement, subject to the provisions of Section 30 of the Companies Act, shall be in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.